artemnovichkov/Swift-For-Scripting/README.md

 ## License

- is available under the MIT license.
+Swift for scripting is available under the MIT license.
 See the LICENSE file for more info.